Tips: Safety planning for children

 - Use formal resources such as the family court, Children’s Aid Society and police to help ensure your children’s safety.
 It can be very helpful to do this with the support of an advocate or counsellor.

-- Keep a journal of access visit dates and the impact of visits on your children.
+- Keep a journal of the impact of the time your kids spend with their father, recorded by visit dates.

-- Remember that an access order can be changed if you believe that your child is being mistreated or abused.
+- Remember that a parenting order can be changed if you believe that your child is being mistreated or abused.

 - If your children have smart phones, tablets or other electronic devices, consider whether you should shut down any tracking functions.
 While these functions can be helpful to you and the police if the child is abducted or withheld by the father, they can also be used by the father to find you and/or your children.
 Check their devices from time to time to be sure no such functions have been installed by your ex-partner.